zeptonaut/preferences/emacs/.emacs.d/help/org.md

 ## General
   * `C-h m` (`describe-mode`) Get a description of the current mode, along with a list of keybindings.

+## c-mode
+  * `C-c C-s` Shows the syntactic element you're at in the code.
+Useful for customizing indentation with c-offset-alist.

 ## org-mode
   * `C-c C-s` Specifies the day that you expect to start working on a task
   * `C-c C-d` Specifies the deadline for a task